The term project is to add enhancements to your on-line music store. This is your

 The project is due at the date and time shown on the course schedule.
 Late

-projects will be subject to a penalty of one letter grade per 24 hours (so don't
+projects will be subject to a penalty of 15 points per 24 hours (so don't

 be late!).